Skip to Main Content

 Building on a Tradition of Excellence

-Our curriculum, launched in 2015, embraces the proud traditions of our past while keeping an eye towards the future.
-Nine Competencies and Five Guiding Principles form the foundation of the curriculum.
-You will see that these goals focus on areas essential for students to become successful future leaders in medicine.
-In addition, our Guiding Principles ensure that the curriculum is built upon the principles and values of the Yale system of medical education, including respect for student initiative and maturity, curricular flexibility, close faculty mentoring and a required thesis to promote scientific inquiry, all hallmarks of our unique learning environment.
+Our curriculum, launched in 2015 and updated in 2026, embraces the proud traditions of our past while ensuring that our graduates are prepared for roles as the physicians, leaders and scholars of the future.
+The YSM Competencies and Milestones serve as a guide for students on their journey to graduation, and the curriculum is designed to ensure that every student has abundant opportunities for practice and feedback in all nine competencies.
+Our Guiding Principles ensure that the curriculum is built upon the principles and values of the Yale system of medical education, including respect for student initiative and maturity, curricular flexibility, close faculty mentoring, and a required thesis to promote scientific inquiry, all hallmarks of our unique learning environment.

 Curriculum Timeline